‘Tis the Gift to Be Simple

 Because life sure is one whirlwind of a process.
 And boy, when you talk about lessons learned — I could Kaizen the heck out of many decisions I made back in the day.

-But first — we will backtrack just a few days ago.
-When all of the festivities were just getting started.
-It stems from several different discussions, all about gift-giving, wants, and needs.
+But first — we will backtrack just a few days ago when all of the festivities were just getting started.
+It stems from several different discussions about gift-giving, wants, and needs.
 And what it means to give a Simple Gift.

 To any non-musicians out there, this folk song is pretty much a staple in American Music History.
 A popular Shaker hymn, which many probably learned in elementary school.
 And it just seemed appropriate to tie into this particular post.
 Since lately, I’ve been trying to focus more on the simple things in life.